PRITHIVSAKTHIUR/Core-OCR/README.md

 4. Select your preferred model from the radio buttons
 5. Click "Submit" to process

-### Video OCR Processing

-1. Navigate to the "Video Inference" tab
-2. Enter your query:
-   - "Explain the ad in detail" - For advertisement analysis
-   - "Identify the main actions in the coca cola ad..." - For action recognition
-3. Upload a video file (MP4, AVI, MOV supported)
-4. Select your preferred model
-5. Click "Submit" to process

-The application automatically extracts 10 evenly distributed frames from videos for comprehensive analysis.

 ## Advanced Configuration

 ### Generation Parameters